Voilett-Roze/asus/Disk-formatting.md

 ----
 ### 5. Unmount

-Before we can begin zero'ing the disk, creating new partition tables and formatting we MUST properly unmount the device AND remove it's mount point directory.
+All partitions on the device **must** be _properly_ unmounted and their respective mount points manually removed BEFORE we can zero the entire disk, write a new MBR partition table and format with an ext filesystem

 **mount** command will list mounted devices: